-The company made a loss of €207,980 (2011: €187,261) for the year ended 31 May 2012 and had net current liabilities of €857,018 (2011: €561) at that date.
-The directors have confirmed that they will not seek repayment of amounts owed to them by the company of €831,939 within 12 months of the date of approval of the financial statements, unless the company has sufficient funds available to repay such amounts.
+The company made a loss of €179,955 (2012: €207,980) during the year ended 31 May 2013 and had net current liabilities of €1,207,778 (2012: €857,018) at that date.
+As stated in Note 12, the directors have confirmed that they will not seek repayment of amounts owed to them by the company of €1,074,264 within 12 months of the date of approval of the financial statements, unless the company has sufficient funds available to repay such amounts.

-Conroy Gold and Natural Resources Plc has confirmed that it will not seek repayment of amounts due by the company within 12 months of the date of approval of the financial statements unless the company has sufficient funds available to repay such amounts.
+Conroy Gold and Natural Resources Plc (Note 12) has confirmed that it will not seek repayment of amounts due by the company of €119,306 within 12 months of the date of approval of the financial statements unless the company has sufficient funds available to repay such amounts.
+The company has also received confirmation that its immediate funding requirements will continue to be met through increases in the shareholder loan, as explained in Note 13, to enable the company to discharge its current liabilities as they fall due.